chochain/eforth/README.md

 For multi-threading to work, browser needs to receive Cross-Origin policies [here for detail](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) in the response header.
 A Python script *~/tests/cors.py* is provided to solve the issue.
 The same needed to be provided if you use other web server.

     > ensure you have Emscripten (WASM compiler) installed and configured
+    > or, alternatively, you can utilize docker image from emscripten/emsdk
     > type> make wasm
     > type> python3 tests/cors.py        # supports COOP
     > from your browser, open http://localhost:8000/tests/eforth.html